ndombrowski/Binning_tutorial/README.md

 # `Cite`

-If you found this tutorial useful and use it in your work, feel free to add a link to this repository to your methods section.
+If you found this tutorial useful and use it in your work and you reuse some code feel free to add a link to this repository to your methods section.